axiros/suckless-add-ons/README.md

 ![theme-picker-demo](./theme-reloading/theme_sel.gif)

+Sorry for the flickering - we try to show that it is pretty fast, applying the themes.

 1. It opens on hotkey (default alt-enter) in another X window.
 If you prefer to have it floating, then set a window class within the launch command, in `st.c`